Oncor ® Power Outage | Map | Dallas | 888-313-4747

 Energy Rates: If you are on a variable energy rate plan such as an index rate plan, month-to-month plan, or wholesale rate plan that floats with the market, you can prevent unexpected bill increases by protecting yourself with a low-cost fixed-rate plan from the most trusted Dallas electric companies.
 Use our Electricity Fact Label Guide to determine whether an electricity plan is a good fit in relation to your home’s usage.

-For energy plans from some of the top-rated providers in Texas, enter your zip code on this page to visit our home page or perform a Google search for Reliant Energy plans, Gexa Energy plans, Pulse Power plans, Cirro Energy plans, Green Mountain Energy plans and Payless Power plans.
+For discount rates on energy plans from some of the top-rated providers in Texas, enter your zip code at the top of this page or visit our pages in our table for top providers shown on this page.
 You can also check out Dallas business electricity rates and receive a custom quote.

 If you wish to contact your electricity company, you’ll find phone numbers as well as other contact points and in-depth information on the top providers in Texas on our electricity companies page.